sbozich/sbozich.github.io/_posts/2025-11-03-the-list-comparator.md

 Ever been faced with two (or more) massive lists and the daunting task of finding what’s changed?
 Manually comparing spreadsheets or text files is tedious, error-prone, and a huge waste of time.

-That’s why I built **List Comparator & Processor** — a free, browser-based tool that makes list comparison and data cleanup effortless.
+That’s why I built **[listcomparator.com](https://listcomparator.com)** — a free, browser-based tool that makes list comparison and data cleanup effortless.

 > 💡 **Privacy First:** Your data never leaves your computer.
 Everything runs locally in your browser.